kiegroup/droolsjbpm-build-bootstrap/README.md

 Configuring the project with the maven integration
 --------------------------------------------------

-IntelliJ has very good build-in support for Maven.
+IntelliJ has very good built-in support for Maven.

 * Open IntelliJ.